 Basilica del Santo

 There are several churches in San Marino.
-The main basilica, the Basilica del Santo, will literally amaze you with its ornate beauty.
+The main basilica, the Basilica del Santo, will literally amaze you with its ornate design.
 Entrance is free.
 You can not only admire and admire this place, but you are even likely to meet a priest here, so if you are a believer, you can even make a confession.

-The Basilica del Santo, below the ridge of Monte Titano, was built between 1826 and 1838, in the classical style by Antonio Serri.
+The Basilica del Santo, below the Monte Titano ridge, was built between 1826 and 1838, in the classical style by Antonio Serri.
 On the same site stood the 5th-6th century Romanesque church of Pieve.
 Under the altar are the relics of St. Marina.
 The interior is three-aisled with seven altars.
 To the left of the main altar you will see the throne of the Captains Regent, a 17th century work.
 Below the altar is a small urn containing the bones of Saint Marino, and to the right in the marble monument is a silver shrine containing the upper part of the saint's skull.

 Walls and towers

-Theentire historic core of San Marino is surrounded by walls with several gates.
+The entire historic core of San Marino is surrounded by walls with several gates.
 One of them is the Porta del Loco (or San Francesco), at the bottom of the fortifications.
 The walls were built gradually from the 13th century onwards.
 They also include three towers on the crest of Monte Titano - Torre Guaita, La Cesta and Montale.

 La Rocca - Torre Guaita